cabforum/servercert/docs/BR.md

 If a Random Value is used, the CA SHALL provide a Random Value unique to the certificate request and SHALL not use the Random Value after the longer of

   i.
 30 days or
-  ii. if the Applicant submitted the certificate request, the timeframe permitted for reuse of validated information relevant to the certificate (such as in [Section 4.2.1](#421-performing-identification-and-authentication-functions) of this document).
+  ii. if the Applicant submitted the certificate request, the time frame permitted for reuse of validated information relevant to the certificate (such as in [Section 4.2.1](#421-performing-identification-and-authentication-functions) of this document).

 ##### 3.2.2.5.2 Email, Fax, SMS, or Postal Mail to IP Address Contact